Srirangam Kannan

-Srirangam Kannan (born 5 May 1952) is an Indian musician and artist, known for playing the morsing.
-He has a degree in mathematics.
+Srirangam Kannan (5 May 1952 – 20 September 2024) was an Indian musician and artist, known for playing the morsing.

-Profile
+Life and career

-Vidwan Srirangam S. Kannan was born on 5 May 1952 in Srirangam to K Sathyamurthy and Kamalam.
+Vidwan Srirangam S. Kannan was born on 5 May 1952 in Srirangam to K. Sathyamurthy and Kamalam.
 Growing up, he had little experience with Carnatic music.

 When he was 19 years old he heard a concert where Sri Pudukkotai S. Mahadevan played the morsing.
 Shortly afterwards, he became Mahadevan's disciple.
 He also learned more about laya (tempo) from Kanadukathan Rajaraman, a kanjeera and mridangam artist and a friend of Mahadevan.
 By age 23, Srirangam Kannan had started his career as a full-fledged morsing artist.

 After graduating from university with a degree in mathematics, he joined Indian Bank, where he worked for 30 years before retiring in 2000 after having become manager.

-He continues to play in concerts across India.
-He also performs regularly for AIR Chennai.
+He continued to play in concerts across India.
+He also performed regularly for AIR Chennai.

+Kannan died on 20 September 2024, at the age of 72.

 Awards and honours

-Srirangam Kannan has been the recipient of many awards and recognitions, listed here.
+Srirangam Kannan was the recipient of many awards and recognitions, listed here.